bustle/mobiledoc-kit/CARDS.md

 * `payload` is the payload for this card instance.
 It was either loaded from a Mobiledoc or generated and passed into an `env.save` call.

-Additonally, *renderers may offer the ability to configure a non-standard hook name at runtime*.
+Additionally, *renderers may offer the ability to configure a non-standard hook name at runtime*.
 An example would be having the DOM renderer called with an option specifying the hook name `mobile-placeholder`.
 This allows for variants of a card in different situations.